February 9, 2013 § 30 Comments

-Still, I cared a lot—holding a memory [of you friend] like a red-heart helium shaped balloon.
+Still, I cared a lot—holding a memory like a red-heart helium shaped balloon.

 The way you’ve settled to treat people, has drowned the respect of your loyal, oversized-hearted friend.

-I hope you find someone to high-five you to that [I'd pathetically offer mine if finger prints weren't so worn out].
+I hope you find someone to high-five you to that [I’d pathetically offer mine if fingers weren’t so worn out].

 Shame on me, for letting you come back.
 For thinking you’d run on a different track.
 For believing your stories of why you treated me so poorly.
 You’re just the same.
 The thought you could ever change, dies….like my heart died when you called me a whore—for no reason, it was like you were bored, and needed a campaign to game in.

 If I see you, I’ll high-five you in the sky— for what you taught me with your treason:

 “People can’t change until willing to become real,

 Finally, I accept you— stale as you are.
 I like you best this way— in my heart you will remain,

 the villain in my fairytale, the black hearted monster spitting out venom trying to snap my prideful spine.